Traffic Tickets FAQ

 What Are the Penalties for a Ticket in a Construction Zone?

-Motor vehicles driving through a construction zone or work zone can be dangerous for workers.
+Speeding through a construction zone is dangerous for road workers.
 Traffic laws often lower speed limits in construction zones.
 This can mean a ticket for drivers who regularly drive through the areas at a normal speed.
-There are usually increased penalties for speeding in a work zone, which can include doubled fines and additional points, depending on the state.
+There are usually increased penalties for speeding in a work zone, which can include doubled fines and additional points.

 How Many Points Is a Speeding Ticket?